 Development and validation of neutron kinetic and thermal hydraulic methods for the analysis of design basis and severe accidents for nuclear reactors

-Development and qualification of predictive Computational Fluid Dynamics (CFD) models for two-phase flows
+Development and qualification of predictive Computational Fluid Dynamics (CFD) models for two-phase flows in nuclear reactors

 Conduction of industry-grade experiments for code validation using innovative measuring techniques (TOPFLOW facility)